Renewable Energy Sources: the definitive guide

-The UK has been generating increasing amounts of clean energy from renewable sources ever since the late 80s.
+The UK has been generating increasing amounts of clean energy from renewable sources since the late 1980s.
 With gas and oil supplies from the North and Irish seas gradually dwindling and driving wholesale energy prices upwards, Britain needs to commit to green energy to ensure reasonable prices, energy independence and to meet fast approaching emissions targets.

-There are many sources of renewable energy; they all have a few things in common that distinguish them from fossil fuels and nuclear energy:
+There are many types of renewable energy.
+They all have a few things in common that distinguish them from fossil fuels and nuclear energy:

 - Renewable energy will not run out.